wlvfx/shotgunEvents/README.md

 - Registering plugins from one or more specified paths.
 - Deactivate any crashing plugins.
 - Reloading plugins when they change on disk.
-- Monitoring the Shotgun event stream.
+- Monitoring the Flow Production Tracking event stream.
 - Remembering the last processed event id and any backlog.
 - Starting from the last processed event id on daemon startup.
 - Catching any connection errors.